14 Bedroom Design Ideas We Love

 Another design trend with a focus on simplicity, Scandi bedrooms are all about contrast colours in neutral shades, such as grey and cream, black and white, etc. Scandi bedroom furniture is synonymous with slim raised legs and feet, too.
 This allows light to pour under your furniture creating a feeling of spaciousness and cleanliness.
-Check out this article, Scandi bedroom ideas, for tips on how to bring this sleek trend into your room.
+Check out our Scandi bedroom ideas for tips on how to bring this sleek trend into your room.

 Middle eastern / Moroccan bedroom décor is flamboyant and luxe, full of colour, pattern and embellishment.
-Although it’s bright and colourful, this trend is oh so inviting and elegant.
+Although it’s bright and colourful, this design is oh-so inviting and elegant.
 It’s sure to have you feeling like you’re somewhere exotic.